danieloluwadare/antaeus/README.md

 * initiate()
   * This method fetches the invoice in batches and invokes the BillingProcessorImpl to process each Batch

-### BillingProcessorImpl Service
+### BillingProcessor Interface

-- This Service implement the BillingProcessor interface
+- This interface helps in processing the invoices
-- process(requestAdapter: RequestAdapter)
+  - BillingProcessorImpl
     - This Service Initializes the state machine
-  - it populates the queue with the invoiceAdapter
+    - It populates the queue with the invoiceAdapter
-  - keeps processing the invoice adapter until it terminates at the stop state is reached
+    - Keeps processing the invoice adapter until it terminates at the stop state is reached

-## List of states
-- All states class implements a common interface called ProcessorState
+## ProcessorState Interface
 - states flow process
   - StartProcessorStateImpl
     - This state pull an invoice adapter from the queue